sreehari0914/Calculator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](/path/to/LICENSE) file for more information.
+See the [LICENSE](/path/to/LICENSE) file for more information.Got a gist of cicd through ciricle ci